-(a) Floor plan notes payable-new non-trade as of December 31, 2022 and 2021 excludes \$2.8 million and \$9.1 million, respectively, classified as liabilities associated with assets held for sale.
+(a) Floor plan notes payable-new non-trade as of December 31, 2022 excludes \$2.8 million, classified as liabilities associated with assets held for sale.

-(b) In addition to the \$613.6 million shown above, we held \$164.0 million in the floor plan notes payable offset account of which \$100.8 million was reflected within cash and cash equivalents and \$63.2 million was shown as an offset to loaner vehicles notes payable which is included in accounts payable and accrued liabilities within the consolidated balance sheets.
+(b) In addition to the \$613.6 million shown above as of December 31, 2022, we held \$164.0 million in the floor plan notes payable offset account of which \$100.8 million was reflected within cash and cash equivalents and \$63.2 million was shown as an offset to loaner vehicles notes payable which is included in accounts payable and accrued liabilities within the consolidated balance sheets.